Buying a souvenir in your visit to Tanzania should be among your priorities.

 You may not be familiar with names Maasai shuka or Maasai blanket but the chances are you have seen them somewhere.

-Maasai shuka is similar to kitenge, but more stiff often red with black strips.
-Its history goes as back as during colonial era where it is understood Scottish missionaries are responsible for bringing the blankets to the nomadic society of Maasai.
+Maasai shuka is similar to kitenge, but more stiff often red with black stripes.
+Its history goes as back as during the colonial era where it is understood Scottish missionaries are responsible for bringing the blankets to the nomadic society of Maasai.

-Today, Maasai blankets are in various colours and have been widely used in making other kinds of clothes like shirts and even trousers and shorts.
+Today, Maasai blankets are in various colors and have been widely used in making other kinds of clothes like shirts and even trousers and shorts.

 The fact that they’re currently manufactured in different countries overseas including China, tells it all about this wonderful and very unique cloth.